appcues/appcues-capacitor-plugin/docs/ApiDefinition.md

 Clear out the current user in this session.

-This can be used when the user logs out of your application.
+This can be used when the user logs out of your application

 --------------------